 d) New evidence has arisen that could not reasonably have been presented, and that would have likely affected the original decision

 You must submit your appeal to the Executive Committee within 14 days of receiving the petition decision.

 The application for leave to appeal should contain:

 - a succinct statement of the grounds on which the applicant intends to rely

 - a summary of the evidence to be relied upon

 - all relevant supporting documentation

-Petitions denied by the Executive Committee may be appealed to the Senate Appeals Committee.
+Petitions denied by the Executive Committee may be appealed to the Senate Appeals Committee within 30 days.
 Learn more here.